-SOURCES: U.S. travelers overneas-"IFlightht Survey of International Air Travelers: Profile of U.S. Residents Traveling to Overseas Destinations January-December 1984, "Department of Commerce, U.S. Travel and Tourism Administration, no date; Foreign travelers to U.S.-"In-Flight Survey of International Air Travelers: Profile of Overseas Visitors to the U.S.A January-December 1984, "Department of Commerce, U.S. Travel and Tourism Administration, no date.
+SOURCES: U.S. travelers ovemeas-"IFlightht Survey of International Air Travelers: Profile of U.S. Residents Traveling to Overseas Destinations January-December 1984, " Department of Commerce, U.S. Travel and Tourism Administration, no date; Foreign travelers to U. S.-"In-Flight Survey of International Air Travelers: Profile of Overseas Visitors to the U.S.A January-December 1984, " Department of Commerce, U.S. Travel and Tourism Administration, no date.

-Figure 34.-U.S. Expenditures of Foreign Visitors, 1984
+Figure 34. -- U.S. Expenditures of Foreign Visitors, 1984

-SOURCE "In-Flight Survey of international Air Travelers.
-Profile of Overseas Vistors to the U.S.A.
-January-December 1984, "Department of Commerce, U.S. Travel and Tourism Administration no date pan), about \$700 million with Canada, and a smaller surplus with South and Central America (excluding Mexico).
+U S Travel and Tourism Administration no date

+pan), about \$700 million with Canada, and a smaller surplus with South and Central America (excluding Mexico).
 The deficits with Mexico (\$1.7 billion) and the Caribbean (\$I.6 billion) exceeded those with Europe (nearly \$1.4 billion).